 The best way to get around Sydney is by Sydney Trains.
 While all Sydney's rail lines are easy for first-time users to navigate, the City Circle line is ideal for travelers looking to visit a number of the city's best things to do.
 Although the bus system has routes that crisscross the city, any traveling done on four wheels is at the mercy of Sydney traffic.
-We recommend rental cars for driving to and from the city, but not inside its boundaries, since traffic is heavy and Aussies drive on the other side of the road, which can be confusing to American visitors.
+Rental cars are recommended for driving to and from the city but not inside its boundaries since traffic is heavy and Aussies drive on the left side of the road, which can be confusing to American visitors.
 Walking is, of course, a wonderful way to explore any city, but Sydney is much too large to be done on foot alone.
 And a trip on a ferry is a must-do for the views alone.

-To get from Sydney International Airport (SYD), you can take a fairly cheap taxi ride, or you can hop on the Airport Link Train, which take you the about 11 miles into the city.
+To get to and from Sydney Airport (SYD), you can take a fairly cheap taxi ride or hop on the Airport Link train, which takes you about 6 miles into the city.
 You can also rent a car at the airport.
 A taxi ride from the airport to the central business district will cost between AU$45 and AU$55 (about $32 to $39).